Mykonos Vioma: What to expect, how to visit and other hidden gems nearby

 What else makes Mykonos Vioma special?

 Being a farm, there is also a small veggie garden.
-Manure from farm animals mixed with straw is used as a natural fertilizer, and crushed eggshells are spread between the plants for their calcium.
+Manure from the farm animals mixed with straw is used as a natural fertiliser, and crushed eggshells are spread between the plants for their calcium.

-Produce changes with the season and is served on delicious tasting plates with local meats, cheeses and more on the shady terrace above the vineyard.
+Produce changes with the season and is served on delicious tasting plates with local meats, cheeses and more on the shady terrace overlooking the vineyard.

 mykonos vioma house

-Delicious tasting plates with local meats, cheeses and more are served on the shady terrace above the vineyard
+Delicious tasting plates with local meats, cheeses and more are served on the shady terrace overlooking the vineyard

 That’s where we relax after our farm tour, tasting different wines and devouring a plate of traditional mezze: